theochem/horton/doc/download_and_install_linux.rst

     # the following lines may also be needed:
     # export LD_LIBRARY_PATH=some_dir/with/shared_objects/${LD_LIBRARY_PATH}

-If you run Horton on a headless node, i.e. without an X server, you need to configure Matplotlib to use a backend that does not require a graphical user interface.
+If you run HORTON on a headless node, i.e. without an X server, you need to configure Matplotlib to use a backend that does not require a graphical user interface.
 (See http://matplotlib.org/faq/usage_faq.html#what-is-a-backend for more details on the Matplotlib backends.)
 This can be done by adding the